hs-duesseldorf/se2rest/README.md

 Maven projects any other Java development environment could also be used like Intellij IDEA, NetBeans or Visual Studio Code Java.
 However we will use Eclipse + Maven here!

-So please make sure you have a Java 11 Development Kit, Eclipse (which **already** includes Maven, unlike VsCode) and Gluon Scene Builder installed **before you read section further than this section 1!**
+So please make sure you have a Java 11 Development Kit, Eclipse (which **already** includes Maven, unlike VsCode) and Gluon Scene Builder installed **before you read further than this section 1!**

 *If you need help in setting up your development environment please read the [software engineering 1 Java & Eclipse tutorial](https://github.com/hs-duesseldorf/software-engineering-1)*